telefonicaid/fiware-cosmos/cosmos-gui/README.md

 [Top](#top)

 ###<a name="gui"></a>Installating the GUI
-cosmos-gui must be installed in a machine being part of the storage cluster to be managed.
-This can be done in the Namenode, or in a dedicated node for services related to the cluster, such as HttpFS.
+cosmos-gui must be installed in a machine having ssh access both to the storage and computing clusters the GUI is going to manage.
+This ssh access may be limited to the Namenode (or Namenodes, if HA is enabled) of each cluster, and it is necessary since certain administration commands are remotely run through ssh.

-Once logged into the node, start by creating, if not yet created, a sudoer Unix user named `cosmos`; it is needed for installing and running the application.
+Start by creating, if not yet created, a Unix user named `cosmos-gui`; it is needed for installing and running the application.
 You can only do this as root, or as another sudoer user:

-    $ sudo useradd cosmos sudo   # if the 'sudo' group is within /etc/sudoers
-    $ sudo useradd cosmos        # if the 'sudo' group is not within /etc/sudoers
+    $ sudo useradd cosmos-gui
-    $ sudo passwd cosmos <choose_a_password>
+    $ sudo passwd cosmos-gui <choose_a_password>

-If the `sudo` group is not within `/etc/sudoers` you can add such a group or add specifically the `cosmos` user, as you want.
-This is done by invoking the `sudo visudo` command.

-Now, change to the new fresh `cosmos` user:
+Now, change to the new fresh `cosmos-gui` user:

-    $ su - cosmos
+    $ su - cosmos-gui

+Before continuing, remember to add the RSA key fingerprints of the Namenodes accessed by the GUI.
+This fingerprints are automatically added to `/home/cosmos-gui/.ssh/known_hosts` if you try a ssh access to the Namenodes for the first time.

+    $ ssh somesudoeruser@my.storage.namenode.com
+    The authenticity of host 'my.storage.namenode.com (192.168.12.1)' can't be established.
+    RSA key fingerprint is 96:c4:0b:8c:09:ce:d4:09:91:a2:b2:9c:40:71:9b:c6.
+    Are you sure you want to continue connecting (yes/no)? yes
+    Warning: Permanently added 'my.storage.namenode.com,192.168.12.1' (RSA) to the list of known hosts.

+Please observe `somesudoeruser` is the (ficticious) sudoer user required for the storage cluster, as stated in the [Prerequisites](#prerequisites) section.
+Do the same for the computing cluster.

 Then, clone the Cosmos repository somewhere of your ownership:

     $ git clone https://github.com/telefonicaid/fiware-cosmos.git